 You can change the way managers and employees interact starting today.
 Managers can learn how to become coaches in the workplace by adopting a strategic and effective coaching mentality that prepares and leads teams to win.

-Here are a few ideas to help managers transition to great coaches:
+Ideas to help managers transition to great coaches

 - Provide frequent feedback and recognition in real-time, at least once every seven days